SamuelScandrett99/arches_projects_deliverables/jersey/views/persistent_overlay_order/README.md

 - Change the ajax call to update rather than post
 - Make it work on overlays
 - Make it feel like it isn't bodged
-- Wrap the view in try/catch
+- ~~Wrap the view in try/catch~~
-- Worked on dev without js template changes - needs looking into
+- ~~Worked on dev without js template changes - needs looking into~~
-- Worked on dev without sorting function - needs looking into
+- ~~Worked on dev without sorting function - needs looking into~~
-- Fix resource layer order
+- Fix resource layer order - works on local dev, does not work on live